Support for municipal development and self-determination in Cameroon

 - Improving conditions for efficient administration of municipal finances and achieving transparency in municipal budgets;

-- Improving cooperation between municipalities and State institution in charge of implementing decentralisation at the national, regional and divisional level;
+- Improving cooperation between municipalities and national, regional and local institutions in charge of implementing decentralisation;

-- Maintaining, controlling and managing public infrastructures with the aid of improved budgeting and the citizen participation;
+- Maintaining, controlling and managing public infrastructures with the aid of improved budgeting and user participation;

-- Strengthening the capacity of Multipurpose Telecommunication Centers to provide demand-driven digital services.
+- Improving the capacity of municipal telecommunication centres to provide demand-driven digital services.